 Mass at Perham Living:

 Assist at the 10:00 am Mass on Friday mornings by taking attendance, helping people find a place to sit, handing out worship aids, collecting the offering and escorting Fr.
-Matt or Deacon Randy as they distribute communion.
+George or Fr.
+Tom as they distribute communion.
 We are also in need of volunteers to help with singing, playing piano and/or lectoring during this Mass.

 The Environment Committee serves the parish by decorating for holidays and liturgical seasons, watering our indoor plants, and more.

 As an “Adoration Guardian,” you can sign up for any hour with Jesus.
 We are trying to find 2 people per hour.
 We ask that you come a few minutes before your hour starts, and stay with Jesus the entirety of the hour.
 Please prayerfully consider giving Jesus an hour of your week in Adoration.
 If you are interested, please call Debbie at 218-298-4461 or the parish office at 346-4240.